-The problem is not just pretzels, it's the entire processed food system that has set us up to fail.
+The problem is not just the pretzels, it's the entire processed food system that has set us up to fail.
 Most people don't know how to eat.
 It's not something that's taught in school and if their parents ate a certain way it's only normal that they would continue the pattern.
 Stocking a grocery cart full of frozen dinner, chips, cereal, cookies and crackers is a very normal thing.
 After all, the grocery store sells it.
 It's there for us.

-I've never heard anyone say, oh I was watching TV and pounded 3 cans of sardines.
+I've never heard anyone say, oh I was watching TV and binged on 3 cans of sardines.
 Of course not.
 A lot of careful marketing goes into ensuring that people are enticed by the taste, smell and look of certain food.
 I'm not crazy - when I see Oreos, I get a little weak in the knees, but I know what goes into them.
 With ingredients that belong in a chemistry lab, we're likely doing our body a disservice.
 Most of us are malnourished while having more food at our disposal than any other country on the planet.
-Our bodies rely on the synergy of vitamins and minerals that come from whole, real food and most people are simply not meeting even the basic requirement.
+Our bodies rely on the synergy of vitamins and minerals that come from whole, real food and most people are simply not meeting even the basic daily values.

 Unless we take the time to un-learn that which is pushed on us from every direction, eating disorders, obesity and chronic illness will continue to rise.